-Obtain a living trust kit.
-The living trust kit contains trust document templates with boilerplate language that enables you to set up a simple trust without outside assistance.
+Websites such as Rocket Lawyer or Legal Zoom have tons of information about trusts and offer free trust documents that you can fill out online.
 Find a software-based version if possible, as it will allow you to follow on-screen prompts for the entry of information pertaining to the trust, explaining the process of establishing the trust as you fill out the forms.

-If you choose a living trust you’ll also need to decide between creating a revocable or irrevocable trust.
-With an irrevocable trust you’ll need the agreement of the beneficiaries as well as the trustees to make any changes, whereas a revocable trust is dissolvable with the issuance of a letter of revocation, allowing more leeway in making any modifications necessary.
+If you choose a living trust, you’ll also need to decide between creating a revocable or irrevocable trust.
+With an irrevocable, trust you’ll need the agreement of the beneficiaries as well as the trustees to make any changes, whereas a revocable trust is dissolvable with the issuance of a letter of revocation, allowing more leeway in making any modifications necessary.

-To create the trust you’ll need a trust establishment date, the date on which the trust becomes active and legally binding.
+To create the trust, you’ll need a trust establishment date, the date on which the trust becomes active and legally binding.
 You’ll also need to list the trust’s beneficiaries, those who you wish to serve as trustees of the trust and oversee the administration of the trust, and a list of your assets being placed into the trust.

-Print out the trust documents when you’ve completed filling in the kit information.
+You'll need to print out the trust documents when you’ve completed filling in the information.
 Read the documents to verify that all of your choices are included, and that the trust documents actually set up the trust as per your wishes.

 Trust documents should be signed with witnesses present and most states require them to be notarized.
 File the trust with the courts if your state requires such a filing for legality.